TessorNetwork/Fury/docs/app_developers/furyapi-introduction.md

 * Register and Login on the web App (dev.commercio.app or commercio.app)
 * Own a valid membership (Bronze,Silver,Gold) and get your `ID account` (or your own wallet address, e.g. : `did:com:1r0sk6stfm6d5jtfcne2jxd7s7n2whp35tjm7zl` )
-* Own enough CCCs (Commerce Cash Credits) to pay for the transaction fees.
+* Own enough FUSDs (Commerce Cash Credits) to pay for the transaction fees.

 ## CommercioAPIs overview